 You’ll notice that they’ll have to come up with new, innovative ways to keep fitting everyone in the few remaining circles.
 Finally, they will be left with just one circle and will all have to figure out how to fit everyone.
 Let them struggle with this for a while.
 The struggling is key to this activity – your only job as the teacher is to keep encouraging them to work together and to tell them that it is possible.
 At some point, they will realize that if they all sit on the ground outside the circle and just put their feet into the circle, they will all fit and meet the criteria to complete the exercise.

 Once you’re done, lead a discussion.
 Remind them the name of the activity and ask them to walk you through what happened during the activity.
 Ask them what mind shifts they had to make along the way.
 Ex.
 They started off selfish and all trying to get the biggest circle.
 Then they had to share.
 Then they had to get even closer to each other and share more.
-They may have struggled listening to others’ ideas.
+They may have struggled to listen to others’ ideas.
 They may have tried some solutions which didn’t work (trying to fit everyone inside the circle while they were standing).
 But in the end, they all worked together to think of a solution.

 - We need to include everyone.
 If we all work together, we can come up with solutions to the problems in the world.